 Sarcoidosis is a disease in which inflamed immune cells cluster together to form tiny lumps, in different parts of your body.
 These are known as sarcoid granulomas.
 They usually occur in the lungs and nearby lymph nodes.
 They are not cancerous.

-The exact cause of sarcoidosis is unknown, though some doctors think it is due to a problem with the immune system.
+The exact cause of sarcoidosis is unknown, though some doctors think it is due to a problem with the immune system or exposure to an infection, chemicals or dust.
 It is also possible that it runs in families.

 If you do have symptoms, you might:

 - have a temperature

 - have swollen lymph nodes

 - lose weight

 - have pain and swelling in the joints, especially the ankles

 If many granulomas form in an organ, they can affect how that organ works.
 Sarcoidosis usually affects the lungs or the lymph nodes next to the lungs, but it can also affect other organs.
 It can cause problems with the:

 - lungs — cough, chest pain or feeling short of breath